lino-framework/book/docs/dev/initdb.rst

 Lino adds the concept of **demo fixtures**.
 These are a predefined set of fixture names to be specified by the application developer.

-This is done in the :attr:`demo_fixtures
+This is done via the :attr:`demo_fixtures
 <lino.core.site.Site.demo_fixtures>` attribute.
 The `min1` app has
 the following value for this attribute: